SanikaSabade/SanikaSabade/README.md

 ## 🙍‍♀️ About Me

 Hello!
 I’m Sanika Sabade, a passionate Computer Science student from Maharashtra, India.
-I’m currently in my Final year of pursuing a Bachelor's degree in Computer Science and Engineering at Maharashtra Institute of Technology.
+I have completed my Bachelor's degree in Computer Science and Engineering at Maharashtra Institute of Technology.
 My primary focus are full-stack development, UI/UX design, and exploring frontend technologies.
 I’m also enthusiastic about diving into new technologies.

 ## 🎓 Education